-Figure 43 shows the typical operating circuit for the AD5762R.
+Figure 43 shows the typical operating circuit for the AD5764R .
 The only external components needed for this precision 16-bit DAC are decoupling capacitors on the supply pins and reference inputs, and an optional short-circuit current setting resistor.
-Because the AD5762R incorporates a voltage reference and reference buffers, it eliminates the need for an external bipolar reference and associated buffers, resulting in an overall savings in both cost and board space.
+Because the AD5764R incorporates a voltage reference and reference buffers, it eliminates the need for an external bipolar reference and associated buffers, resulting in an overall savings in both cost and board space.

-In Figure 43, AV ${DD}$ and AV ${SS}$ are both connected to ±15 V, but AV ${DD}$ and AV ${SS}$ can operate with supplies from ±11.4 V to ±16.5 V. In Figure 43, AGNDA and AGNDB are connected to REFGND.
+In Figure 43, AVDD is connected to +15 V, and AVSS is connected to -15 V, but AV{DD} and AV{SS} can operate with supplies from ± 11.4 V to ± 16.5 V. In Figure 43, AGNDx is connected to REFGND.